-The Internal Revenue Service today reminded taxpayers that it issues 90 percent of refunds in less than 21 days.
+The Internal Revenue Service has reminded taxpayers that it issues 90 percent of refunds in less than 21 days.
 The best way to check the status of a refund is online through the "Where's my Refund?" tool at IRS.gov.

 Many taxpayers are eager to know precisely when their money will be arriving, but checking "Where's My Refund" more than once a day will not produce new information.
 The status of refunds is refreshed only once a day, generally overnight.